yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 Thankfully, Morph {{< gh-hovercard "8536" "found the reason" >}} and implemented the fix.

 Last month, Docteh [renamed](https://yuzu-emu.org/entry/yuzu-progress-report-jun-2022/#ui-changes) the status bar’s DOCKED status (redundancy, yeah!).
-For consistency, [this dumb writer](https://github.com/goldenx86) decided to {{< gh-hovercard "8610" "do the same for the Controls configuration window" >}}, for consistency.
+For consistency, [this dumb writer](https://github.com/goldenx86) decided to {{< gh-hovercard "8610" "do the same for the Controls configuration window," >}} for consistency.

 {{< imgs
 	"./dock.png| Boring change, who is responsible for this?"